Spectral proper orthogonal decomposition of rapid snapshot pairs sampled at sub-Nyquist intervals: Results

 Figure \ref{fig:GLModes} shows the weighted mode shapes for the first and third modes at each frequency.
 The structure of mode 1 is captured well by pairwise SPOD.
 The structure of mode 3 shows the effect of the decreasing energy at high frequencies in the pairwise SPOD; however, the distribution of energy in the $x$-direction is well captured at the lower frequencies by the pairwise data.

 We will now investigate the effect of changing the average camera delay time.
 Figure \ref{fig:GLTauVary} shows how the dominant SPOD spectrum and average alignment of the first 3 mode shape estimates are affected by an increase in $\overline\tau$.
+Here we use the same SPOD parameters as before but the total number of snapshots estimated in each case is 50,000.
 We define the average alignment $\overline a$ as a normalized integration of the alignment over $-3\leq\omega\leq3$, the forcing frequency range,

 where $a_j(\omega)$ is the alignment of the estimated SPOD mode $j$ with the full data mode $j$ at frequency $\omega$.
 As $\overline\tau$ increases, the spectrum is progressively attenuated up to approximately $\overline\tau=100\Delta t$, after which spurious peaks start to occur in the spectrum.
 This is likely the result of slowly growing DMD modes with small initial amplitude becoming dominant.
 Further increase of $\overline\tau$ (not shown) yields very poor results.
 The average alignment falls off from unity as $\overline\tau$ is increased, as expected, but stabilizes after $\overline\tau\approx50\Delta t$.